bobocode/lidar-gnss-mapping/README.md

 # lidar-gnss-mapping
-tightly-coupled GNSS-LiDAR approach for vehicle localization and mapping
+This repository works on tightly fusing raw GNSS measuremtns with LiDAR information for localizationa and mapping.